when TOUCH HURTs (1)

 Can allodynia occur even if tests are normal?

 Yes.
-Allodynia often involves small sensory fibers and central pain-processing pathways that are not measured by standard nerve conduction studies or imaging.
+Allodynia often involves small sensory fibers not assessed by standard testing.

 Is allodynia psychological?